Let us know about your dispute

 If something's not quite right with a purchase you recently made with your debit card, we may be able to help you get your money back.

-We've create a simple online form to make raising a dispute as smooth as possible.
+We've created a simple online form to make raising a dispute as smooth as possible.

 Before you begin